-- 1. The degree programme is offered in full-time variants. - 2.
-The working language of the degree programme is English due to the international nature and focus of the programme.
+- 1. The degree programme is offered in full-time. - 2.
+The working language of the degree programme is English because of being accessible for international students who are trained to work in companies and organizations that operate in an international playing field..
 A study unit may be offered in a language other than the working language of the degree programme.
 This is then mentioned in the module description.
 More information can be found in the Code of Conduct for Foreign Languages, which you can find on the Student Portal.